jcorderop/caching-limit-order/README.md

 ### Description

-This project is used to compare different Caching mechanims using a limit order as example:
+This project is used to compare different Caching mechanism using a limit order as example:

 * Java Collections
 * hazelcast